 - Login to your HackerRank for Work account.

-- Click Settings from the top right dropdown of your account.
+- Click on the Settings option from the top-right drop-down of your account.

 - From the left-hand panel of your Account Settings page, click on the Compliance & Security option.

 - Scroll down to the Timeout Inactive Session section.